-The Archive Meteor LRPT Suite.zip installs the entire Orbitron/SDRSharp system into the LRPT folder and, in addition, adds a subfolder containing LRPTOfflineDecoder, and an empty QPSK subfolder where the received QPSK S‑files will be stored.
+The Meteor M2-3 LRPT Suite archive offered below will install the entire Orbitron/SDRSharp system into a folder called LRPT for Meteor M2-3, which includes subfolders containing LRPTDecoder, Orbitron, SDRSharp and an empty QPSK subfolder where the received OQPSK S‑files will be stored (see illustration on right).

-Thus, you have everything you need to receive Meteor images in a single location.
+Thus, you will have everything you need to receive Meteor images in a single location.

 And of course, you must connect a 137 MHz APT antenna (turnstile, QFH etc) to your dongle in order to receive the Meteor signals.
-Your APT antenna for the NOA satellites is ideal.
+Your APT antenna for the NOAA satellites is ideal.

 Please e-mail your comments to